+Japan is the fastest ageing society on earth and the first large country in history to have its population start shrinking rapidly from natural causes.
+The life expectancy of Japanese people (mean age: men, 79.6 years; women, 86.4 years) is among the highest worldwide.
 The population of Japan, which currently stands at 127 million, is expected to fall to just under 100 million in the next 40 years.
-By 2050, 4 of 10 adults in Japan will be older than 65 years of age.
-Japan implemented the national social long-term care insurance (LTCI) system on 1 April 2000.
-Every Japanese government implemented a major LTCI reform that focused on preventive benefits for the population at high risk of disability (ie, physical and/or cognitive frailty), to contain the skyrocketing costs of the LTCI.2
+By 2050, four out of 10 adults in Japan will be older than 65 years of age.
+Japan implemented the national social long-term care insurance (LTCI) system on April 1, 2000.
+Every Japanese person aged 65 and older is eligible for benefits based strictly on physical and mental frailty or disability.[1]
+In June 2006, the Japanese government implemented a major LTCI reform that focused on preventive benefits for the population at high risk of disability (i.e., physical and/or cognitive frailty), to contain the skyrocketing costs of the LTCI.[2]

-Physical frailty increases with advancing age and is a major risk factor for dependency, institutionalisation, and mortality.3-5 People with a disability have higher healthcare needs and use compared with those without a disability.6 Although the biggest risk factor for future frailty is advancing age, other factors that are possibly modifiable through interventions should not be ignored.
+Physical frailty increases with advancing age and is a major risk factor for dependency, institutionalisation, and mortality.[3-5].
+People with a disability have higher health care needs and use compared with those without a disability.[6]
+Although the biggest risk factor for future frailty is advancing age, other factors that are possibly modifiable through interventions should not be ignored.
 For the purpose of targeting risk factors for future frailty, adequate assessment of individual people may be required.
 One of the main characteristics of the elderly population is its heterogeneity, with elderly people in the same age range showing a wide variance with regard to their risk of disability.
-To prevent frailty or disability, population-based intervention programmes should be targeted at the population at risk.
+To prevent frailty or disability, population-based intervention programs should be targeted at the population at risk.
 A feasible and valid screening tool available for research and clinical settings is required to identify target populations.
-The Interventions on the Frailty Working Group developed recommendations to screen, recruit, evaluate and retain frail older persons in clinical trials.7 They reported that most researchers focus on the following domains for identification of physical frailty: mobility, such as lower extremity performance and gait abnormalities; muscle weakness; poor exercise tolerance; unstable balance and factors related to body composition, such as weight loss, malnutrition and muscle loss.
+The Interventions on Frailty

+Working Group developed recommendations to screen, recruit, evaluate, and retain frail older persons in clinical trials.[7]
+They reported that most researchers focus on the following domains for identification of physical frailty: mobility, such as lower-extremity performance and gait abnormalities; muscle weakness; poor exercise tolerance; unstable balance; and factors related to body composition, such as weight loss, malnutrition, and muscle loss.[7]

-In an effort to select tailored preventive programmes in the Japanese LTCI system, those at high risk for subsequent disability are identified by a basic functional status questionnaire.
-Although the questionnaire is relatively quick to administer, a performance-based assessment could determine actual physical capacity and more accurately predict subsequent physical disability in communityliving older people.
-Guralnik et al8 reported that measures of physical performance may identify older persons with a preclinical stage of disability who may benefit from interventions to prevent the development of frank disability.
-A previous study identified that a rapid gait test was more likely than other mobility performance tests to discriminate older women at high risk of frailty based on the Japanese LTCI system.
-However, which performance tests including upper and lower limb muscle functions and which cut-points are the most useful to screen for the demand for personal care are not clear.
+In an effort to select tailored preventive programs in the Japanese LTCI system, those at high risk for subsequent disability are identified by a basic functional status questionnaire.
+Although the questionnaire is relatively quick to administer, a performance-based assessment could determine actual physical capacity and more accurately predict subsequent physical disability in community-living older people.
+Guralnik et al. reported that measures of physical performance may identify older persons with a preclinical stage of disability who may benefit from interventions to prevent the development of frank disability.[8]
+However, which performance tests and cut-points are the most useful to screen for the demand for personal care are not clear.
 This study investigated the relationships between performance-based physical assessments and demand for personal care in older people using two large sample cohorts in Japan.